Lune-Technologies/kotlin-style-guide/README.md

 editText?.setText("foo")
 ```

 ## XML Guidance

 Since Android uses XML extensively in addition to Kotlin and Java, we have some rules specific to XML.
-These can be found in our [Java code standards](https://github.com/kodecocodes/java-style-guide#xml-guidance)
+These can be found in [Kodeco's Java code standards](https://github.com/kodecocodes/java-style-guide#xml-guidance)

 ## Language

 Use `en-US` English spelling. 🇺🇸

-__BAD:__
+**BAD:**

 ```kotlin
 val colourName = "red"
 ```

-__GOOD:__
+**GOOD:**

 ```kotlin
 val colorName = "red"